slutske22/esrieact/docs/docs/props.md

 };
 ```

 Because the property being updated is deeply nested within class-based ESRI components, whose resultant properties are non-enumerable, react will not sense the change and will not update the component.
-However, most ESRI component properties accept simple objects as option parameters in place of class constructors:
+However, most ESRI component properties accept simple objects as option parameters that get [auto-casted](https://developers.arcgis.com/javascript/latest/programming-patterns/#autocasting) to their corresponding class constructor:

 ```ts
 import React from "react";